 The IT Center

 Located on the ground floor of Rush Rhees Library.
-For Summer Hours please contact the IT Center.
+For summer hours please contact the IT Center.

 Audio and video equipment is available to the University community for overnight loan including digital still cameras, digital video cameras (mini-DV format), audiocassette tape recorders, and audio microphones.
-Laptop computers are available for 3-day loan to the University community.
+Laptop computers are available for three-day loan to the University community.

 The Post Office